image

 8. Our Purpose, Values and Culture

-A key driver on this journey was to have a clear sense of why we exist as an organisation and a clear sense of what set of behaviours help support our culture.
+In late 2022, R&Q launched it's new global purpose statement and set of values, which are outlined in detail on page 17 of our 2022 Annual Report.
+A key driver on this journey was to have a clear sense of why we exist as an organisation and a clear sense of what sets of behaviours help support our culture.

 9. The Workings of our Board